Routine Care Services for Any Age Pet

 Easing your stress.

-Take comfort in knowing your pet is getting expert care so can make out of town trips or long days at the office.
-Requires a Consultation for new clients and is provided for on a case-by-case basis.
+Take comfort in knowing your pet is getting expert care so you can make out of town trips or spend long days at the office.
+Respite Care is in-home temporary, short-term care (planned or emergency) provided for pet(s) with medical needs &/or health concerns who, for some reason(s), cannot be boarded or otherwise cared for outside of the home.
+Requires a Meet & Treat for new clients.

 Services of Compassionate Pet Care of the Upper Peninsula, LLC are provided by a Licensed Veterinary Technician (LVT) who is a Certified Hospice and Palliative Care Technician (CHPT) .
 Michigan state laws regulate practices of LVTs.
-Regulations state LVTs MAY NOT diagnose, prescribe, do surgery or independently euthanize pets.
+Regulations state LVTs MAY NOT diagnose, prescribe, perform surgery or independently euthanize pets.
 Please contact your primary veterinarian for those services and for any emergency care needed.